Published on Tuesday 10 December 2013 17:15

 Ten Second Review

-If you're a practically-minded family buyer on a supermini budget who really needs the kind of space you'd find on something much bigger, then you're target market for this car, SEAT's fourth generation Toledo.
+If you're a practically-minded family buyer on a supermini budget who really needs the kind of space you'd find on something much bigger, then you're target market for this car, SEAT's fourth generation Toledo, now even more affordable and well equipped.
 With space for five, durable build quality, low running costs and an enormous boot, it offers a lot of car for the money.

 Think family hatchbacks are pretty much all the same?
 It's not true.
 Ask SEAT.
 If you're searching for something Golf or Astra-shaped, then this Spanish brand will offer you two very different alternatives.
 Most will choose the company's third generation Leon.
 Hi-tech and trendy, it's a Golf in all but name but better value and with a little extra attitude.
 But there is another option in the SEAT model line-up for Focus folk - another way to go.
 A less trendy take on the compact family five-door genre but one that's spacious and sensibly practical.
 Launched late in 2012, it's this car, the fourth generation Toledo.